 The headquarters at Umudike originally occupied an area of about 419 ha while its outstations spreading across the country occupy a total land area of over 1,000 hectares.

 The Institute’s outstations are 7 in number and spread across the country’s Geopolitical Zones as follows:

 The Institute is administratively supervised by a governing board which is accountable to the Honorable Minister of Agriculture and Rural Development.
 The board has prerogative for policy initiative while the Executive Director as the Chief Executive is responsible for the running of the institute.
-Presently the Executive Director is assisted by six (6) technical Directors who in addition with the Director, Finance and Accounts and Head of Administration department constitute the institute Internal Management Committee (IMC).
+Presently the Executive Director is assisted by seven (7) technical Directors who in addition with the Director, Finance and Accounts, Head of Administration department and Head of Internal Audit Unit constitute the institute Internal Management Committee (IMC).

 The institute is structured into department for efficient and effective management.
-These includes Root and Tuber crops Research (RCR), Tuber Crops Research (TCR), planning Monitoring and Evaluation (PME), Research Support Services (RSS), Farming System Research and Extension (FSRE), Biotechnology and Product Development, Information and Documentation (I&E), Administration and Finance and Accounts.
+These includes Crop Research Operations Department (CROD), Research Outreach Department (ROD), Planning Monitoring and Evaluation (PME), Research Support Services (RSS), Biotechnology and Product Development, Agricultural Engineering & Mechanization Department, Information and Documentation (I&E), Administration and Finance and Accounts.
 These departments are further subdivided into Divisions, Programmes, Sections and units as follows:

 To reduce poverty and increase food security through the development of relevant and sustainable technologies for stake-holders in root and tuber crops.